Authority, Autonomy, and the Archaeology of a Mississippian Community

 Drawing on archaeological evidence from foodways, monumental and domestic architecture, and the organization of communal space at the site, Nelson argues that Mississippian people negotiated contradictory ideas about what it meant to belong to a community.
 For example, although they clearly had powerful leaders, communities built mounds and other structures in ways that re-created their views of the cosmos, expressing values of wholeness and balance.
 Nelson’s findings shed light on the inner workings of Mississippian communities and other hierarchical societies of the period.

-Erin S. Nelson is assistant professor of anthropology at the University of South Alabama.
+Erin S. Nelson is associate professor of anthropology at the University of South Alabama.

 A volume in the Florida Museum of Natural History: Ripley P. Bullen Series